Slavery in Armidale – a Cult of Victims Rescued.

 Therefore, these women were victims of human trafficking.
 As they were coerced from their home and taken to a farm as the property of another human being.
 For more details on the incident that took place in Armidale: click here.

 One of the women has admitted that she didn’t realize she was a victim of abuse at the time.
-Even though she experienced years of physical and sexual abuse by Davis and had all her rights taken by him she failed to recognize the reality of her situation.
+Even though she experienced years of physical and sexual abuse by Davis.
+And she had all her rights taken by him.
+But she failed to recognize the reality of her situation.
 Apparently, Davis quickly severed ties with Felicity Bourke’s family shortly after dating and started to abuse her.
 Another technique used to isolate victims of slavery.

 “We were probably together about four months when I remember him punching me in the face in a street,” Felicity said.
 “And he was like, ‘If I can do this here, where everyone can see, imagine what I can do to you at home.’